 The Florida Legislature enacted the Florida Air and Water Pollution Control Act (FAWPCA) in 1967, in recognition that pollution of Florida's air and water is a menace to public health and welfare; is harmful to wildlife; and impairs domestic, agricultural, industrial, and other uses of air and water.
 Since 1967, FAWPCA has been modified to reflect changing federal and state policies and rules, as well as changing environmental protection needs in Florida.

-- to conserve, protect, and improve the quality of Florida's waters for a variety of purposes, including public water supplies and preservation of wildlife, and
+- to conserve, protect, and improve the quality of Florida's waters for a variety of purposes, including public water supplies and preservation of wildlife

 What is the Water and Air Quality Regulation Framework under FAWPCA?

 FAWPCA establishes the general framework for water and air quality regulations in Florida.
 It provides the Florida Department of Environmental Protection (FDEP) with broad powers and duties to accomplish the statutory goal of protecting and improving water quality throughout the state.
 Under FAWPCA, FDEP must:

 - Adopt a comprehensive program for the prevention, abatement, and control of pollution of the air and waters of Florida, and review and modify this program as necessary

 - Develop and approve plans to provide for air and water quality control and pollution abatement

 - Exercise general supervision of the administration and enforcement of the laws, rules, and regulations related to air and water pollution in Florida

 - Analyze the existing and potential drinking water resources of the state to ensure they remain free from harmful quantities of contaminants

 - Compile, correlate, and disseminate available information on any contaminant which endangers or may endanger existing or potential drinking water resources